CamuseCao/XMU-thesis/README.md

 ---

-# xmuthesis A LaTeX template for XMU
+# xmuthesis  A LaTeX template for XiaMen university thesis's writing

 xmuthesis is designed for XMU thesis's writing, created and maintained by CamuseCao.